dylanoco/basketball-classification-dribbling/README.md

 ## How to install

 I have already exported the .apk file.
-To install the application, simply download and run this APK file on your android device !
+To install the application, simply enter the 'AndroidTest/Debug' folder, and download and run this APK file on your android device !